WGLab/mutformer/README.md

 L A E D E A F Q R R R L E E Q A A Q H K A D I E E R L A Q L    L A E D E A F Q R R R L E E Q A T Q H K A D I E E R L A Q L
 ```

+##For a Reproducable Workflow

+#### Note:

+MutFomer's model code was written in Tensorflow, and training and inference were run using the TPUEstimator API for Tensorflow 1.15 on cloud TPUs provided by either Google Colab or Google Cloud Platform.
+For this reason, the notebooks used to both train and finetune MutFormer are built for usage in Google Colab on cloud TPUs.

+Because Colab TPUs can only communicate with cloud storage buckets and not google drive, in order to run Mutformer on cloud TPUs using Colab, one should create a storage bucket through Google Cloud Storage (https://cloud.google.com/storage) and paste the name of the bucket in the "BUCKET_NAME" field in the "Configure settings" of each Colab notebook (GCS provides $300 free credit to new users).

+Google Colab has officially removed support for Tensorflow 1.15 as of late 2022; the notebooks were updated and tested to function properly as of late Janurary 2023, but if version errors arise when attempting to run a notebook, please raise an issue with the notebook settings as well as the error message and corresponding code block.

+### Pretraining:

+Under the folder titled "mutformer_pretraining," first open "mutformer_pretraining_data generation_(with dynamic masking op).ipynb," and run through the code segments (if using colab, runtime options: Hardware Accelerator-None, Runtime shape-Standard), selecting the desired options along the way, to generate eval and test data, as well as begin the constant training data generation with dynamic masking.

+Once the data generation has begun, open "mutformer_run_pretraining.ipynb," and in a different runtime, run the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-High RAM if available, Standard otherwise) to start the training.

+Finally, open "mutformer_run_pretraining_eval.ipynb" and run all the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-Standard) in another runtime to begin the parallel evaluation operation.

+You can make multiple copies of the data generation and run_pretraining scripts to train multiple models at a time.
+The evaluation script is able to handle parallel evaluation of multiple models at once.

+To view pretraining graphs or download the checkpoints from GCS, use the notebook titled “mutformer_processing_and_viewing_pretraining_results.”

+### Finetuning

+For finetuning, there is only one set of files for four finetuning strategies, so at the top of each notebook, select the desired mode to use (MRPC for paired strategy, MRPC_w_preds for MRPC with external predictions, RE for single sequence strategy, and NER for pre residue strategy).

+Under the folder titled "mutformer_finetuning," first open "mutformer_finetuning_data_generation.ipynb," and run through the code segments (if using colab, runtime options: Hardware Accelerator-None, Runtime shape-Standard), selecting the desired options along the way, to generate train,eval,and test data.

+Once the data generation has finished, open "mutformer_finetuning_benchmark.ipynb," and in a different runtime, run through the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-High RAM if available, Standard otherwise).
+At the bottom of the notebook, there are currently two different benchmarking modes specified, though more can be added according to the same format.
+Choose and run one of these benchmarking strategies.

+Finally, alongside running mutformer_run_finetuning, open "mutformer_finetuning_benchmark_eval_predict.ipynb" and run all the code segments there (if using colab, runtime options: Hardware Accelerator-TPU, Runtime shape-Standard) in another runtime to begin the parallel evaluation operation.

 # Citation

 If you use MutFormer, please cite the [arXiv paper](https://arxiv.org/abs/2110.14746v1):